-A hostile work environment can have serious detrimental effects on the worker experiencing it and the business itself.
+A bad work environment can have detrimental effects on the person experiencing it, the employee’s work, and the business itself.
 Employees may feel humiliation, discomfort, low job satisfaction, or even outright abuse.
-In addition to this, companies can experience decreased productivity and high turnover, not to mention the sullied reputation and possible lawsuits that accompany a hostile work environment.
+In addition to this, companies can experience decreased productivity and high turnover, not to mention a sullied reputation and possible lawsuits.
 Addressing this issue and preventing such an environment from developing should be a top priority for all leaders and executives.

 What is a Hostile Work Environment?

 A hostile work environment is a workplace where an employee feels frightened, uncomfortable, or unwelcome while at their job.
 At these organizations, workplace conflict is common, and arguments arise with frequency.
-If you have feelings of anxiety or dread about work even when you’re away from the office, you may work in a hostile work environment.
+If you have feelings of anxiety or dread about work even when you’re away from the office, you may work at a toxic company.

 What Behaviors Are Considered Criteria For a Hostile Work Environment?

-Just because you feel uncomfortable while at your job doesn’t mean you’re experiencing an abusive work environment or workplace harassment.
+Just because you feel uncomfortable while at your job doesn’t mean you’re experiencing an abusive work environment where your employer is doing things against the law.
 The qualifications for a hostile work environment fall under specific legal parameters.
 These parameters of harassment were outlined in the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and the American Disabilities Act of 1990.
 Harassment, as defined by the U.S. Equal Employment Opportunity Commission (EEOC), states in part: